Workforce Education and Innovation strengthens Omaha’s bilingual and Latino workforce through educational initiatives and on the job training.

 GED (General Education Diploma)

-Adult Education Students learn how to build a resumé, how to prepare for a job interview, and other professional development skills.
+(May be offered in English and/or Spanish on a as-needed basis) Students learn how to build a resumé, how to apply for jobs online, how to prepare for job interviews, and other professional development skills.

 Siembra Raíces (Growing Roots)